-Pumpkins vary greatly in shape, size and colors.
-Giant pumpkins generally weigh 4–6 kg with the largest capable of reaching a weight of over 25 kg.
-Golden-nugget pumpkins are flat, smaller and feature sweet creamy orange color flesh.
+The fruits vary widely in shape, size, and colors.
+Giant Pumpkins weigh 4–6 kg with the largest capable of reaching a weight of over 25 kg.
+Golden-nugget pumpkins are flat, smaller and feature sweet, creamy orange color flesh.

 |Pumpkins in a market.|

-Pumpkins, in general, feature orange or yellow outer skin color; however, some varieties can exhibit dark to pale green, brown, white, red and gray.
-Their color characteristics is largely influenced by yellow-orange pigments in their skin and pulp.
+Pumpkins, in general, feature orange or yellow exterior skin color; however, some varieties can exhibit dark to pale green, brown, white, red and gray.
+Yellow-orange pigments largely influence their color characteristics in their skin and pulp.
 Its thick rind is smooth with light, vertical ribs.

-In structure, the fruit features golden-yellow to orange flesh depending up on the poly-phenolic pigments in it.
-The fruit has a hollow center, with numerous small, off-white colored seeds interspersed in a net like structure.
-Pumpkin seeds are a great source of protein, minerals, vitamins, and omega-3 fatty acids.
+In structure, the fruit features golden-yellow to orange flesh depending upon the polyphenolic pigments in it.
+The fruit has a hollow center, with numerous small, off-white colored seeds interspersed in a net-like structure.
+Pumpkin seeds are an excellent source of protein, minerals, vitamins, and omega-3 fatty acids.

-At 7384 mg per 100 g, it is one of the vegetables in the Cucurbitaceae family featuring highest levels of vitamin-A, providing about 246% of RDA.
-Vitamin A is a powerful natural anti-oxidant and is required by the body for maintaining the integrity of skin and mucusa.
-It is also an essential vitamin for good visual sight.
-Research studies suggest that natural foods rich in vitamin A may help human body protect against lung and oral cavity cancers.
+At 7,384 mg per 100 g, it is one of the vegetables in the Cucurbitaceae family featuring highest levels of vitamin-A, providing about 246% of RDA.
+Vitamin-A is a powerful natural antioxidant and is required by the body for maintaining the integrity of skin and mucosa.
+It is also an essential vitamin for good eyesight.
+Research studies suggest that natural foods rich in vitamin-A may help the human body protect against lung and oral cavity cancers.

-It is also an excellent source of many natural poly-phenolic flavonoid compounds such as a, ß carotenes, cryptoxanthin, lutein and zea-xanthin.
-Carotenes convert into vitamin A inside the body.
+It is also an excellent source of many natural poly-phenolic flavonoid compounds such as α, ß-carotenes, cryptoxanthin, lutein, and zeaxanthin.
+Carotenes convert into vitamin-A inside the human body.

-Zea-xanthin is a natural anti-oxidant which has UV (ultra-violet) rays filtering actions in the macula lutea in retina of the eyes.
-Thus, it may offer protection from "age-related macular disease" (ARMD) in the elderly.
+Zea-xanthin is a natural anti-oxidant which has UV (ultra-violet) rays filtering actions in the macula lutea in the retina of the eyes.
+Thus, it may offer protection from "age-related macular disease" (ARMD) in the older adults.

-The fruit is a good source of B-complex group of vitamins like folates, niacin, vitamin B-6 (pyridoxine), thiamin and pantothenic acid.
+The fruit is a good source of the B-complex group of vitamins like folates, niacin, vitamin B-6 (pyridoxine), thiamin, and pantothenic acid.

-It is also rich source of minerals like copper, calcium, potassium and phosphorus.
+It is also a rich source of minerals like copper, calcium, potassium and phosphorus.

-Pumpkin seeds indeed are an excellent source of dietary fiber and mono-unsaturated fatty acids, which are good for heart health.
-In addition, the seeds are concentrated sources of protein, minerals and health-benefiting vitamins.
-For instance, 100 g of pumpkin seeds provide 559 calories, 30 g of protein, 110% RDA of iron, 4987 mg of niacin (31% RDA), selenium (17% of RDA), zinc (71%) etc., but no cholesterol.
+Pumpkin seeds Pumpkin seeds indeed are an excellent source of dietary fiber and mono-unsaturated fatty acids, which are good for heart health.
+Also, the seeds are concentrated sources of protein, minerals, and health-benefiting vitamins.
+For instance, 100 g of pumpkin seeds provide 559 calories, 30 g of protein, 110% RDA of iron, 4987 mg of niacin (31% RDA), selenium (17% of RDA), zinc (71%), etc., but zero cholesterol.
 Further, the seeds are an excellent source of health promoting amino acid tryptophan.
-Tryptophan is converted to GABA in the brain.
+Tryptophan converted into GABA in the brain.

 Once at home, ripe, mature pumpkin may be stored for many weeks to come under cool, well-ventilated place at room temperature.
 However, cut sections should be placed inside the refrigerator where it can keep well for a few days.

-Some hybrid varieties are usually subjected to insecticide powder or spray.
-Therefore, wash them thoroughly in running water in order to remove dirt, soil and any residual insecticides/fungicides.
+Some hybrid varieties usually subjected to insecticide powder or spray.
+Therefore, wash them thoroughly under running water in order to remove dirt, soil and any residual insecticides/fungicides.

-Cut the stem end and slice the whole fruit into two equal halves.
-Remove central net like structure and set aside seeds.
+Cut the stem end and slice the whole fruit into two halves.
+Remove inner net-like structure and set aside seeds.
 Then cut the flesh into desired sizes.
-In general, small cubes are preferred in cooking preparations.
+In general, small cubes preferred in cooking preparations.

 Almost all the parts of the pumpkin plant; fruit, leaves, flowers and seeds, are edible.